+90 (212) 511 88 97 / Viber : +90 (537) 595 02 06

 Topkapı Palace

-The Topkapı Palace replica rolex daytona or the Seragliois a large palace in Istanbul, Turkey, that was one of the major residences of the Ottoman sultans for almost 400 years (1465–1856) of their 624-year reign.
+The Topkapı Palace or the Seragliois a large palace in Istanbul, Turkey, that was one of the major residences of the Ottoman sultans for almost 400 years (1465–1856) of their 624-year reign.

 Blue Mosque